-We have undertaken a risk assessment across the business to review and manage the risks so far as reasonably practicable and the following steps are those we have taken thus far.
+We are continuing to monitor and assess the risks across the business to ensure, so far as reasonably practicable, the health and safety of our staff, service users and all other stakeholders.
+The following steps are those we have taken thus far.
 This is under constant review and we will continue to update accordingly as the situation changes.

 What are we doing to keep the staff in call centres and offices safe?

 Where possible we are continuing to have staff working from home and will be continuing with homeworking for the foreseeable future to ensure the safety of our staff.

 - Sites have been reviewed and staff capacity has been limited to 30% of full capacity.
 We will continue working at this capacity for the foreseeable future and will review again in line with step 4 of the government’s roadmap out of lockdown.